whage/thesis/thesis.md

 >
 > [@cardelli-96, p.
 7]

-Most materials on the formalization of type systems are dense and get very abstract qickly.
+Most materials on the formalization of type systems are dense and get very abstract quickly.
 Here, I'd like to just briefly introduce the basic concepts and standard notation used when discussing formal type systems.